GienekP/menu4car/README.md

 ## Build the executables:

-To get new repo, type in terminal:
+To get the code, type in terminal:

     git clone https://github.com/GienekP/menu4car.git